 In the days, hours, and minutes before giving a conference talk, my brain gradually loses function.
-A day or two before, my thinking takes on an anxious edge.
+A day before, my thinking takes on an anxious edge.
 By the time I’m about to walk on stage, my mental faculties are reduced to walk there, stand here, and smile politely, before the muscle memory of practice takes over completely.
 And after my talk, my brain continues to buzz with the excitement of having just been on stage.
 To deal with all this, I try to put my thinking into an outboard brain: a checklist.

 I have a few different checklists for three major periods surrounding a talk: the night before my talk, the hour preceding my talk, and wrapping up after the talk is over.